t4mmger/capstone/README.md

 ## File descriptions
-Projekt4.ipynb - Jupyter Notebook which contains the code and results
+Projekt4.ipynb - Jupyter Notebook which contains the code and results output folder - mostly text files with statistics, sometimes figures.
+No executable code, only results.
 ## Acknowledgements
 To Arvato Financial Services for providing the data, to Udacity for teaching the skills,